 A warm bath prior to sleep is a trigger for releasing pain-fighting endorphins and also keeps relaxing your muscles that lie around the sciatic nerve roots.
 Here is one point should keep in mind as you should keep the water warm not so hot.
 If you shower with hot water, it will elevate your body temperature which eventually creates a problem in sleeping.

 Make Sure That Your Mattress Is Not Too Soft And Too Firm

 You need to pay a lot of attention while choosing your mattress if you are suffering from sciatica or lower back pain.
 While choosing, you need to examine whether it is too soft or too firm because the wrong choice may worsen your sciatica pain when lying down on it.
 The mattress on where you sleep must provide proper support as well as cushion and also isn’t saggy.

-However, as to notify you, the too soft mattress won’t align your spine properly, can put pressure on the spinal nerves, causes muscle strains, and so on.
-Nevertheless, the too firm mattress may bend your spin downward that will cause a poor S-shaped or unhealthy curve of your spine, some of your body muscles can’t relax fully, etc.
+However, to notify you, the too-soft mattress won’t align your spine properly, can put pressure on the spinal nerves, causes muscle strains, and so on.
+Nevertheless, the too firm mattress may bend your spine downward which will cause a poor S-shaped or unhealthy curve of your spine, some of your body muscles can’t relax fully, etc.

 N.B: Keep in mind that, your back pain or sciatica will increase if your mattress is unable to provide proper support.
 In that case, you have better to put a piece of plywood in between the mattress and box spring.

 Similar to the mattress, a pillow also plays an important role for sciatica and lower back pain patients.
 Once you choose the right pillow from different alternatives, it will be beneficial for you with lower back pain and sciatica.
 Some pillows naturally conform to the head, neck, spine, shoulder, and hip’s natural curvature.
 Others protect the pressure point that eventually helps to mitigate back pains.